Metric proposal

 All four gates are discipline.
 Gate 3 is where AIR separates from Eval Improvement Rate.

-Half of eval lift doesn't survive contact with production distribution.
+A meaningful share of eval lift doesn't survive contact with production distribution.
 Scenario coverage is partial, persona drift is real, and production mixes keep shifting.
-Teams that report only eval lift are telling you what they hoped would happen.
+Eval-only numbers describe what teams hoped would happen.

 AIR forces the verification onto real traffic.
 That's what makes the number expensive to produce and hard to game.